-Abu Dhabi is the capitol and second largest city in the United Arab Emigrates.
-It lies on a T-shaped peninsula and has a a population of almost a million.
-It is the center of political, commercial and cultural activities and is famous for its gorgeous and fast-growing architecture.
-The area used to be inhabited by the Bedouin tribe, but now is a modern business mecca.
-If you are returning from a trip overseas – like we did on our way back from India – and have a chance to stop over in Abu Dhabi, even just a short 24 hours in the city could give you a good overview of the history and personality of this great city.
+Abu Dhabi is the capital and second largest city in the United Arab Emirates.
+It lies on a T-shaped peninsula and has a population of almost a million.
+It is the center of political, commercial, and cultural activities and is famous for its gorgeous and fast-growing architecture.
+The area used to be inhabited by the Bedouin tribe but now is a modern business mecca.
+If you are returning from a trip overseas – as we did on our way back from India – and have a chance to stopover in Abu Dhabi, even just a short 24 hours in the city could give you a good overview of the history and personality of this great city.
 Abu Dhabi is both historical and modern, so be sure to see both aspects of the city during your brief stay.

 The Abu Dhabi airport is a modern building located just outside of the city.
 Many visitors consider it as a tourist attraction as well!

-Being October through February the best time to be in town given the fact Ramadan is over, the temperatures are lower and rainfall is minimum; even if you can’t schedule your stop over for theses months, a day in this beautiful city is still well worth it!
+October through February is the best time to be in town given the fact Ramadan is over.
+Temperatures are lower and rainfall is minimum; even if you can’t schedule your stopover for these months, a day in this beautiful city is still well worth it!

 Finish your stroll at the Emirate’s Palace Hotel for a luxurious afternoon tea!
 This hotel is extremely lavish, complete with a gold ATM.
 Enjoy delicious cakes and other sweet treats.
 You may not be able to afford to stay at this incredible hotel, but why not enjoy it for an hour?

-Next, visit the Central Market Souk where you will see different shops, gifts and even an henna shops where you can get temporary henna tattoos to commemorate your trip.
+Next, visit the Central Market Souk where you will see different shops, gifts, and even henna shops where you can get temporary henna tattoos to commemorate your trip.

 Cap the evening off with dinner at the Lebanese Flower where you can try traditional dishes like hummus and lentil soup as well as a large variety of fresh juices.
-If the menu is not appealing to you, you can also check Roundmenu’s Abu Dhabi restaurants’ recommendations.
 A must.